celestiaorg/celestia-app/docs/architecture/adr-016-social-upgrades.md

 ## Consequences

 If we adopt Option 2, then we will be able to remove token voting from the state machine sooner rather than later.
-This is riskier in that we will not have the battle tested mechanism, but it will force future upgrades that respect social consensus.
+This is riskier in that we will not have the battle tested mechanism, but it will force future upgrades that attempt to give more influence to node operators and less influence to large token holders.

 ## References